Sirui-Xu/Arena/README.md

 # PyGame-Graph-Based-Learning-Environment

 **PyGame Graph Based Learning Environment (PGLE)** is a learning environment, mimicking the [Arcade Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment) interface and [PyGame Learning Environment](https://github.com/ntasfi/PyGame-Learning-Environment).
-This platform is designed to support the community to investigate compositional generalizability (a.k.a. combinatorial generalizability) of models and algorithms, especially **Graph Neural Netwworks**.
+This platform is designed to support the community to investigate compositional generalizability (a.k.a. combinatorial generalizability) of models and algorithms, especially **Graph Neural Networks**.

 ## Games